adamedx/autographps/docs/WALKTHROUGH.md

 ##### Making it easier with New-GraphObject

-While relatively simple manual construction of JSON serializable objects is feasible with PowerShell syntax, the process still requires human understanding of the detailed correspondence between JSON format and PowerShell data types with mistake-free rendering of the object.
+Simple manual construction of JSON serializable objects is feasible with PowerShell syntax, however the process still requires human understanding of the detailed correspondence between JSON format and PowerShell data types with mistake-free rendering of the object.

 Fortunately, AutoGraphPS provides the `New-GraphObject` command which correctly renders the object according to the API schema and removes the source of much of the human error.
 For example, the, following sequence of commands can be used to create a contact just as in the previous `contact` example: